 India and Russia share a special and privileged strategic partnership which has been built on the strong foundation of mutual trust, bilateral understanding and unique people-to-people affinities.
-The two nations have been persistently enhancing their level of cooperation in almost all areas including defence, science and technology, energy and culture.
+The two nations have been persistently enhancing their level of cooperation in almost all areas including politics, defence, science and technology, energy and culture.

-Trade, investment and economic cooperation between India and Russia witnessed a steady rise over the last decade and hold a scope for manifold expansion in the coming time.
-This is evident with the fact that bilateral trade between the two countries rose four fold from about US\$ 1.4 billion in FY2001 to US\$ 6 billion in FY14.
+Trade, investment and economic cooperation between India and Russia witnessed a steady rise over the last decade.
+This is evident with the fact that bilateral trade between the two countries four fold from about US\$ 1.4 billion in FY2001 to US\$ 6 billion in FY14.
+While, Russia's share in India's total trade reported a fall from 1.48% to 0.79% during the respective period.